 If one or more of these risks materialized, this could have a significant negative impact on the Company's business, financial situation, performance, development and its prospects.

-2.5.5 LIQUIDITY
+2.5.5 LIQUIDITY RISKS

-In 2017, the Company consumed €28.0 million in cash.
-The Company finances its growth through equity increases made by way of capital increases.
+In 2018, the Company consumed €40.5 million in cash.
+The Company finances its growth through equity increases.